Data-Driven Estimation of Heterogeneous Treatment Effects: Structural causal models for HTE estimation

 \section{Structural causal models for HTE estimation}

-The data-driven estimation methods for counterfactual prediction and effect estimation we discussed so far do not explicitly capture how relationships between variables can affect the estimation of HTEs.
-Instead, they typically rely on the strong ignorability assumption and use all features available in the data for estimation.
-This can be problematic since including some variables could lead to incorrect estimation, which we discuss in more detail in Section \ref{sec:hte_estimation_with_scms}.
+Causal effect identifiability in the data-driven estimation methods for counterfactual prediction and effect estimation we discussed so far typically rely on the ignorability assumption.
+However, it is not always straightforward for a practitioner to decide whether (some of) the features in the data would meet this assumption and can be used for estimation.
+Including all variables in the data can be problematic in observational studies because including some variables could lead to incorrect estimation, which we discuss in more detail in Section \ref{sec:hte_estimation_with_scms}.
 To deal with this issue, it is helpful to know the cause-effect relationships between variables. \emph{Structural causal models} (SCMs) are graphical models that capture these relationships and can help practitioners decide which variables should and should not be used for building HTE estimators.
-One main drawback to SCMs is that they are rarely known in practice because the underlying causal mechanism that generated given data is unknown.
-When the SCM is unknown, a causal structure learning algorithm can be used to learn a skeleton of the true model from the data itself.
 In this section, we provide a brief introduction to SCMs and how HTEs are represented in them.